INSURANCE 101

 You should also be sure to assess your company’s risk tolerance and partnership requirements.
 Many organizations will only conduct business with firms that meet a certain standard of risk.
 If you partner with companies like these, you’ll need a higher coverage.

 If your company doesn’t handle, work with, or store sensitive consumer information, cyber coverage may not seem like a necessity.
-There are other benefits, though, to carrying cyber insurance beyond keeping sensitive information secure.
+But there are other benefits to carrying cyber insurance beyond keeping sensitive information secure.

 Additionally, any startup that relies on their online systems to conduct business can benefit from having business interruption and cyber insurance in place should their product experience down-time related to a breach event.
-If a startup is providing SaaS, network availability is essential.
-In the event of a Distributed Denial of Service (D/DOS) attack, it could cause financial impact both to the client (i.e. productivity) and the startup (business income).
+Cloud-related breaches are the most expensive type of cyber attack, averaging $5.17 million per incident.

-What is the difference between the first and third-party coverage limits?
+What's the difference between the first- and third-party coverage limits?

 A first-party claim on a cyber policy is filed when a company’s own system is breached.
 At that point, the limit on the policy helps cover fees and costs associated with notifying customers, monitoring and restoring credit, and conducting forensic analysis.

-Third-party claims on a cyber policy, on the other hand, are when your customers are affected by the breach.
+Third-party claims are when your customers are affected by the breach.
 This is when the private or sensitive information of others gets leaked, thereby opening your company up to potential lawsuits.
 In this instance, third-party coverage on a cyber insurance policy assists with defense and law fees, settlements, and judgements.

 An important note: when business partners require that your company have cyber insurance they are often referring to the third-party limit.